OSGP/open-smart-grid-platform/README.md

 # Integration Tests for OSGP Components and Protocol Adapters

 License information: Apache 2.0.
-The code files on this master brach don't have a license header yet.
+The code files on this master branch don't have a license header yet.
 Soon we will merge development branch into master branch.
 Then all code files will have a licence header.

 ### Build Status